-In making decisions regarding student and employee access to the school district computer system and to the internet, the school district considers its own stated educational objectives.
+In making decisions regarding student and employee access to the school district computer system and the Internet, including electronic communications, the school district considers its own stated educational mission, goals, and objectives.
 Electronic information research skills are now fundamental to preparation of citizens and future employees.
 Access to the school district computer system and to the Internet enables students and employees to explore thousands of libraries, databases, bulletin boards, and other resources while exchanging messages with people around the world.
-The school district expects that faculty will blend thoughtful use of the school district computer system and the Internet throughout the curriculum and will provide guidance and instruction to students in their use.
+The school district expects that faculty will blend thoughtful use of the school district computer system and will provide guidance and instruction to students in their use.